TiagoBorja/TiagoBorja/README.md

-- 👋 Hi, I’m Tiago Borja, I am 18 years old, and I search ever learning.
+- 👋 Hi, I’m Tiago Borja, I am 18 years old, and I’m search and learning.
-- 👀 I’m interested in new experiences and be a great developer.
+- 👀 I’m interested in new experiences and to be a great developer.
-- 🌱 I’m currently learning .NET(C#) and in the future Angular to create web pages.
+- 🌱 I’m currently learning .NET(C#) and in the future ASP.NET/Angular to create web pages.
+- 📖 I speak portuguese and I’m learning english.